Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "He's still our boss." the CO reminded them.
 "So keep that to yourself and do what he said.
 Full review."

 "The Strategic Debriefing is unchanged though, right?
-Six is still...fragile."
+Six is still... fragile."

 "...Yeah.
 For now we proceed as planned.
 But break the news about Diego to him, see how he reacts.
 I'm still not convinced he's serious about defecting."